bmordue/magazeen/README.md

 ```bash
 npm run start:web
 ```
-This will typically start the server on `http://localhost:3000`.
+This will start the server on `http://localhost:3000`.

 ### 2. Using the Web Interface
-- Open your browser and navigate to the server address (e.g., `http://localhost:3000`).
+- Open your browser and navigate to the server address (`http://localhost:3000`).
 - You will see an upload form.
 Select your JSON chat export file.
 - After uploading, you'll be presented with a list of chats found in the file.
 - Select the chats you want to include in your EPUB.